Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 In reality, however, both terms are used interchangeably and generally refer to boats designed to skim over shallow waters.
 Clear enough?
 Great!

-Let’s get into the 10 best skiffs for 2020.
+Let’s get into the 10 best skiffs.
 We’ve also included a few useful tips to help you pick the best one.

 As far as the best skiffs go, it doesn’t get any better than the Dolphin 17’ Super Skiff Pro.
 Everything from the deck and inner liner to the rock-solid hull is made from very specific composite materials fused for optimal strength and durability.